jjaffeux/Motionscan/README.md

 -stop

-Call this method to terminate the scanner, usually in viewWillDisappear(animated)
+Call this method to terminate the scanner, usually in viewWillDisappear(animated). /!\ You have to call it at some point or pushing a new UIViewController and going back to this one, will crash the app.
 ```ruby
 scanner.stop
 ```